manamelacedric/manamelacedric/README.md

 ## Hi there, I am Cedric 👋

-#### I'm a DevOps Engineer by Day and FullStack Developer by Night !!
+#### I'm a Full Stack Engineer by Day and the whole IT department by Night !!

 - 🌱 I am currently learning everything 🤣
 - 👯 I am looking to collaborate with everyone and work on exciting projects